 The Marmot eight-person tent has a floor space of 129.9 square feet.
-When unpacked, it measures 100 by 187 inches with a height of 77 inches, and it weighs 20.5 pounds.
+When unpacked, it has floor dimensions of 100 by 187 inches with a center height of 77 inches, and it weighs 20.5 pounds in its carry bag.

 The tent features one large vestibule measuring 32 square feet and has multiple storage pockets.
-It has two large doors, windows and mesh ceiling panels. $$$$
+It has two large doors, tent stakes, guylines, windows and mesh roof panels. $$$$

 If you fancied the NEMO Wagontop tent, but it doesn’t quite suit your budget, this Limestone 8 is an excellent alternative.
 It sleeps eight people comfortably similar to the Wagontop, and it comes with a durable rainfly and floor to keep you dry.